Ian Watkins

 Ian David Karslake Watkins (30 July 1977 – 11 October 2025) was a Welsh singer, songwriter, and convicted child sex offender.
 He was the lead singer and frontman of the rock band Lostprophets from 1997 to 2012.
 Watkins founded Lostprophets with Lee Gaze in 1997, having previously been in a band called Fleshbind with him.
 Lostprophets released five studio albums, four of which made the top 10 of the UK Albums Chart, including Liberation Transmission which went to number 1 in 2006.

 Watkins was sentenced to 29 years' imprisonment in 2013 for multiple sexual offences.
 He pleaded guilty to sexual assault of children, including those as young as infants, and the possession of child and animal sexual abuse material.
 His bandmates disbanded Lostprophets shortly before his trial.
+He was sentenced to a further ten months' imprisonment following the discovery of a mobile phone in his cell.

-Watkins died after being attacked while imprisoned at HM Prison Wakefield on 11 October 2025.
-A post-mortem report found that he died from a stab wound to the neck.
-West Yorkshire Police have charged two men with his murder.
+Watkins died after his throat was slashed while imprisoned at HM Prison Wakefield on 11 October 2025.
+Two prisoners were charged with his murder.

 Early life

 Ian David Karslake Watkins was born on 30 July 1977 in Merthyr Tydfil.
 His father died when he was five and his mother remarried a church minister three years later.
 He later moved to Pontypridd, where he attended Hawthorn High School.
 Future Lostprophets bandmate Mike Lewis was in his school year.
-He gained a first class degree in graphic design from the University of Wales, Newport and worked as a graphic designer for a brief period of time before success with Lostprophets, for which he would later design album artwork and merchandise.
-Watkins grew up listening to mostly American rock and metal musical artists, and in 2004 mentioned the band Faith No More as his biggest influence.
+He gained a first class degree in graphic design from the University of Wales, Newport.
+Watkins grew up listening to mostly American rock and metal music, and in 2004 mentioned the band Faith No More as his biggest influence.
+Watkins was an atheist.